Tu Language Reference

 computed(expr) cells are invalidated when any cell read by expr changes.
 Assigning to a computed cell is a compile error.

-mount(thunk, container) from @tu-lang/runtime wires a thunk into the DOM and re-renders on cell mutation.
+mount(thunk, container) from @tu-lang/dom wires a thunk into the DOM and re-renders on cell mutation.
 The keyed diff reuses element identity across renders (M1.7); LIS-based reorder minimizes moves on long-range list shuffles (M1.15).

 hydrate(thunk, container) (M4 V1) is the SSR counterpart: instead of creating new DOM, it adopts an existing subtree (typically rendered by renderToString on the server) and only attaches event listeners / DOM-property props that SSR couldn’t serialize.
 Subsequent renders run the normal patchChildren diff.
 Adjacent text vnodes that the server fused into a single Text node are split during hydration so cell updates can target individual fragments (p { "count = " count } keeps the static prefix Text node untouched when count ticks).